Pylons/pyramid/docs/narr/views.rst

 environment will be invoked.

-If no view can be found which has predicates which allow it to be matched up with the request, :mod:`repoze.bfg` will return an error to the user's browser, representing a "not found" (404) page.
+If no view can be found which has predicates which allow it to be matched up with the request, :mod:`pyramid` will return an error to the user's browser, representing a "not found" (404) page.
 See :ref:`changing_the_notfound_view` for more information about changing the default notfound view.